Transitions

 Our Approach

 At Cornell Scott-Hill Health Center's Transitions Clinic, we understand that individuals transitioning from incarceration face numerous challenges, including chronic health conditions and substance use disorders.
-In collaboration with Yale and as part of a grant-funded program, our clinic provides a supportive environment where patients can receive personalized care from a team that includes a culturally-competent healthcare provider and community health workers who have experienced incarceration themselves.
+In collaboration with Yale and as part of a grant-funded program, our clinic provides a supportive environment where patients can receive personalized care from a team that includes a healthcare provider and community health workers who have experienced incarceration themselves.
 This unique combination of professional and lived experience enables us to offer empathetic and effective care tailored to the needs of our patients.

 Services Offered